conservation-laws/ryujin/README.md

 References
 ----------

-If you use this software for an academic publications please cite the following references ([preprint](https://arxiv.org/abs/2007.00094), [preprint](https://arxiv.org/abs/2009.06022)):
+If you use this software for an academic publication please cite the following references ([preprint](https://arxiv.org/abs/2007.00094), [preprint](https://arxiv.org/abs/2009.06022)):